Life As an Architectural Drafter

 How to Become an Architectural Drafter

-Where do Architectural Drafters Work?
+Where Architectural Drafters Are Employed

 The table below shows the approximate number of Architectural Drafters employed by various industries.